Holidays are here. You are what you eat.

-We are in the month of November and Thanksgiving is around the corner.
-You are probably overwhelmed with planning the big day.
-Therefore I am not going to preach about how it’s easy to overeat, binge on sweets and drink too much eggnog!
-Most of the population has a hard time restraining on Thanksgiving and you may be included.
+The holidays are upon us and you are probably overwhelmed with planning or lack of planning.
+Therefore, I am not going to preach about how it’s easy to overeat, binge on sweets and drink too much eggnog during the holidays!
+Most of the population has a hard time restraining during this time and you may be included.
 I think you already know if you are one of those who do.
 If not, then Kudos to you!

-I’m not going to talk about food instead what I want to know is; how are you dealing with the holidays if you are in grief?
+I’m not going to talk about diets, instead what I want to know is; how are you dealing with the holidays if you are in grief?

 Holidays often add extra pounds and extra stress regardless if you’re grieving or not.
-If you recently lost a loved one I imagine that buying a turkey and baking a pumpkin pie is the last thing on your mind.
-It certainly was for me in 2005.
-But, please don’t be hard on yourself.
+If you recently lost a loved one I imagine that buying hams, turkeys and desserts is the last thing on your mind.
+It certainly was for me in 2005 and 2019 when I lost the loves of my life.
+Yet, I know, it’s important to not be hard on ourselves.
 It’s normal to feel this way.
-I know you may be putting those demands on yourself if you were the one who always had Thanksgiving at your house.
-It was the same for me.
+I know you may be putting demands on yourself if you were the one who always had holidays at your house.
+It was the same for me!

 I can offer you some suggestions and some food for thought!